 Ranking factors that influence selection include the scholarly merits of the proposal, as well as the research and academic record of the applicant.
 Applicants should state explicitly what potential use they intend to make of the Museum's collections and facilities.
 It is also advisable to state how you hope to profit from the availability of Smithsonian research staff and resources in the Washington, DC area.

 PLEASE NOTE: The Museum has started construction on the building in Washington, DC, to revitalize its infrastructure and restore building systems.
 The work will affect every space, from the basement parking lot to the offices on the 3rd floor, including all 22 exhibition galleries.
 The building project is not scheduled to finish until 2025.

 The Aeronautics and Space History Departments and the Center for Earth and Planetary Studies have moved to an office building at 901 D St. SW, about five blocks from the Museum.
 Fellows in those departments will have offices or cubicles there.
 The Smithsonian Libraries’ branch at the Mall Museum has permanently relocated to the Udvar-Hazy Center, although book delivery may be available to 901 D St. SW.
 The National Air and Space Museum Archives have also moved their remaining Mall Building collections, such as the technical files, biographical files, aircraft files, etc., to Udvar-Hazy.
 The Regional Planetary Image Facility has relocated there as well.

 Daniel and Florence Guggenheim Fellowship (open to pre- and postdoctoral candidates)

-A. Verville Fellowship (open to non-academic candidates)
+A. Verville Fellowship (open to mid-career scholars and non-academic candidates)